-There is no guarantee that sufficient funds will be available to make awards for all qualified projects.
+The budget for this proposal shall clearly identify the cost of separable elements of the proposed work and identify the elements that the cooperator would recommend for revision or elimination in the event that sufficient funding is not available for all proposed activities.
 Publication of this notice does not oblige NOAA to award any specific project or to obligate any available funds.
-If one incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, one would do so solely at one own risk of these costs not being included under the award.
+If one incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, one would do so solely at one's own risk of these costs not being included under the award.